 Scalp massagers are handheld, brush-like devices that can be used to give a helping hand when massaging your scalp.

 It’s also worth noting that you should be wary of using a scalp massager if you struggle with frequent scalp irritation, dandruff or psoriasis.
 Whilst rubbing a brush on the scalp might feel good to get rid of the itch temporarily, it could ultimately create inflammation and actually cause more redness and swelling.
+In this instance it might be worth considering using a gentler head massage spider.

 In summary, loosing your hair through cancer treatment really is one of the most distressing side effects.
 If you decide to give scalp massage a go, no matter which method you prefer, the key is consistency and patience.
 For best results you need to massage your scalp for 5 minutes at least once a day, preferably more often and you need to continue to do this for a couple of months.